-Charli in front (the mom – free spirit that often does her own thing and has no maternal love for her kids – pals around with Brownie mostly), Tiger and Mittens:
+Charli in front (the mom – a free spirit that often does her own thing and has no maternal love for her kids – pals around with Brownie mostly), Tiger and Mittens:

 Snuggling in the garage:

-You can follow Jenn, her pets and foster animals at @jennlynnm37 on Instagram.
+You can follow Jenn, her pets, and foster animals at @jennlynnm37 on Instagram.

 The purpose of Jenn’s Ikea catio is to keep her now semi-feral cats safe at night from other predators like coyotes.
 I love that these former scared ferals now trust her enough to be called in for dinner and comfortably be locked in at night.
 Who knows, they might become house cats one day.
 They have a warm wonderful place to sleep between the garage and catio that they can enter through a cat door when they are locked in during the night.

 Something else to consider for building your own catio